czbiohub-sf/cerebra/README.md

 If you're working with tumor data, it might be a good idea to limit the variant search space to only known cancer variants.
 Therefore `cerebra` implements an optional method for restricting to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.

-NOTE: this framework was developed for, but is certainly not limited to, single-cell RNA sequencing data.
+This tool was developed for, but is certainly not limited to, single-cell RNA sequencing data.

 -   Free software: MIT license